xmaptools/XMapTools_Developers/Compilation.md

 - Run install_XMapTools_MATLAB.m if you work from a new directory (recommended)
 - Run CleanDirectory.m to perform the pre-compilation cleaning tasks
 - Open the App Designer (open XMapTools or start XMapTools)
 - Change hardcoded version in the startup function
+- Save the project (to update code version)
 - Click Share > Standalone

 - Select the splash screen